grafana/agent/docs/sources/upgrade-guide/_index.md

 two agents infer the same value for instance for the same integration.

 As part of this change, the `agent_hostname` label is permanently affixed to self-scraped integrations and cannot be disabled.
-This disambigutates multiple agents using the same instance label for an integration, and allows users to identify which agents need to be updated with an override for `instance`.
+This disambiguates multiple agents using the same instance label for an integration, and allows users to identify which agents need to be updated with an override for `instance`.